aiidateam/aiida-tutorials/docs/sections/writing_workflows/errors.md

 The method name can be anything as long as it is a valid Python method name and does not overlap with one of the base work chain's methods.
 For better readability, it is, however, recommended to have the method name start with `handle_`.
-In this example, we want to specifically check for a particular failure mode of the `ArithmeticAddCalculation`, so we compare the {meth}`~aiida.orm.nodes.process.process.ProcessNode.exit_status` of the node with that of the spec of the process.
+In this example, we want to specifically check for a particular failure mode of the `ArithmeticAddCalculation`, so we compare the `exit_status` of the node with that of the spec of the process.
 If the exit code matches, we know that the problem was due to the sum being negative.
 Fixing this fictitious problem for this example is as simple as making sure that the inputs are all positive, which we can do by taking the absolute value of them.
 We assign the new values to the `self.ctx.inputs` just as where we defined the original inputs in the `setup` step.